MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) the selection is final and you must resume using the same storage type

 **Memorize:** `B) export the data from the existing instance and import the data into a new instance`

-**Quick reason:** export the data from the existing instance and import the data into a new instance

 <details>
 <summary>Full explanation</summary>